Erin’s Recipe Rundown

-Trust me, this is one of those crowd-pleasing, gluten free desserts you’ll be dreaming about for a long time!
+More good news: this delicious dessert is a great beginner recipe, yet it looks and tastes elegant enough for special occasions.
+Trust me, this is one of those crowd-pleasing, gluten-free desserts you’ll be dreaming about for a long time!

 Ingredients You’ll Need

-• Chocolate chips: The type of chocolate you use in this recipe really matters!
-You can use any kind of high-quality dark chocolate.
+• Chocolate chips: The type of chocolate really matters in this recipe!
+Use a high-quality dark chocolate to get the best flavor.
 I recommend Guittard semi-sweet chocolate chips or extra dark chocolate chips.
-If you use a chocolate bar, be sure to chop it into small pieces first.
-(Do not use unsweetened chocolate, you want it to be sweet)
+If using a chocolate bar, be sure to chop it into small pieces first.
+(Avoid unsweetened chocolate, it needs to be sweet!)

-• Cocoa powder: Use high-quality cocoa powder (like Guittard) to get the best chocolatey flavor.
+• Cocoa powder: The cocoa powder adds to the overall chocolate flavor while also contributing to the structure of the torte.
+Use high-quality cocoa powder (I like Guittard!) to get the best chocolatey flavor.

-• Almond extract: As with many of my other chocolate desserts, I like to add a splash of almond extract to take this cake to the next level!
+• Extracts: The vanilla extract enhances the chocolate and balances the overall flavor of the torte.
+As with many of my other chocolate desserts, I like to add a splash of almond extract too — it takes this dessert to the next level!
+Omit the almond extract for a nut-free version.

 How to Make a Flourless Chocolate Torte